skotcharat/doforfund/DesignDocuments/userStories.md

 As any user, I want to be able to write the name, message, view the payment and total fund from others.

-# User Stories for admin
+# Admin Stories
-As an admin, I want to be able to create an event and add the picture by category
+As an admin, I want to be able to create an event, edit and delete data, and add the picture by a category.

+# Guest Stories
+As a guest, will be able to get all the information of the overall website, can contact an admin, but cannot create or edit any profile and don't have any history for the donation.
+Also, cannot join and event.